MangeshOrganization/master-protect-service/README.md

 ## <a name="future"/> Future Considerations
 1. The CD Portion - Build & Deploy Step is derived form [GitHub Action Template](https://github.com/actions/starter-workflows) , However It has some updates to just push the image to latest tag , It can be improvised further to align with template totally - So that for any subsequent code updates , one need not manually update the service.
 2. All the Services enabling this usecase can be "individual loosely coupled microservices" in themselves.
-3. With the time constraint - This service does not have test cases implemented - Those need to be implemented.
+3. With the time constraint - This service has minimal test cases implemented - Those need to be implemented.
 4. Config Server can be totally seperated from the Main Spring Boot app.